stdrice/dell-latitude-7290-kabylake-opencore-efi/readme.md

 - Boot Chime

 # Not tested
-- iServices (i don't have an iphone)
+- iServices (i don't have an iPhone)

 # Not working
 - AirDrop (Intel wifi)
+- Headphone jack cracking after sleep
 - You tell me

 # How to use?